chmartinez/pes-xagon-learnings/README.md

 - [x] See how to use `animate` and `from-to` attributes from JS. (checking https://developer.mozilla.org/en-US/docs/Web/API/SVGAnimationElement and https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial)
 - [x] Find & apply an alternative to SMIL `animate` element
 - [O] Set initial values for 3rd attempt vertices (right now, it's not setting the `points` in the polygon without a click :/)
-- [ ] See why the svg at the 3rd (and the 5th) attempt is upside down (in terms of the vertex orders, I mean...)
+- [x] See why the svg at the 3rd (and the 5th) attempt is upside down (in terms of the vertex orders, I mean...)
+- [ ] Try https://animejs.com/ to see if we have the same glitches or not

 ### Optionals